 #14 The rise of driverless cars will create a better society

 Humans are prone to mistakes, whereby computers are not.
-The rise of driverless cars will create a better society, with fewer accidents and no deaths due to car crashes.
+The rise of cars that drive themselves will create a better society, with fewer accidents and no deaths due to car crashes.

 Cory Varga, Founder, Youcouldtravel.com